kdomenick/custom_vbo/README.md

 # custom_vbo
-Custom module to extend Views Bulk Operation
-Provide custom actions on custom entities, on a specific field.
+Custom Drupal 8 module to extend Views Bulk Operation Provide custom actions on custom entities, on a specific field.
 This feature may now be available in contributed modules, such as https://www.drupal.org/project/bulk_update_fields